oracle/graal/truffle/docs/bytecode_dsl/BytecodeDSL.md

 - **Instrumentation**: Bytecode DSL interpreters support special instrumentation operations and tag-based instrumentation.

-- **Lazy source and instrumentation metadata**: Source and instrumentation metadata increase the footprint of your interpreter.
-By default, Bytecode DSL interpreters elide this metadata when building bytecode, so they have no performance overhead when they are not used.
+- **Lazy source and instrumentation metadata**: Source and instrumentation metadata increase the footprint of the interpreter.
+By default, Bytecode DSL interpreters elide this metadata when building bytecode, so they have no footprint overhead when they are not used.
 The metadata is recomputed on demand by replaying the builder calls.

 ## Resources